AditiChandel/AditiChandel/README.md

   </a>
 </h1>

-🌱 Currently a newcomer, actively growing and learning in the field.<br>
+🌱 Currently actively growing and learning in the field.<br>
 😄 Pronouns: She/Her/Hers<br>

  <div align="center">